swaroopsm/striker/README.md

 #### Dealing with Images
 ##### Add thumbnail to a page.
-If you would like to make an image appear on one your pages, simply add an image named as thumbnail.(jpg|png|gif) to thr images directory of your page.
+If you would like to make an image appear on one of your pages, simply add an image named as thumbnail.(jpg|png|gif) to the images directory of your page.
 Eg.: If you would like to add a thumbnail to your home page, place a `thumbnail.jpg` in `images/home/thumbnail.jpg`

 Then in your `home.md` you can use the custom liquid tag helper to output the image by doing: